 The best part for me is the lifetime warranty.
 Our model actually failed on us.
 It was working just fine, caught a low voltage problem at a campground.
 Then, a few nights later, it just stopped letting electricity through the unit.
 It would analyze the power, not give any error codes, but no juice was going to the camper.

-We called Progressive, spoke with Anthony DeMaria, who FedEx’ed a new unit to us in Bar Harbor.
+We called Progressive, spoke with Anthony DeMaria, who FedEx’ed a new unit to us to our campground in Bar Harbor.
 Seriously, you can’t beat that kind of service!
 I have linked to their most up-to-date model.

 A dog bone is not something for your pet.
 It is a plug adapter for your camper.
 Let’s say you are out on the road, no reservation, just going to stop at an RV park along the way.
 You get there and they have a spot, but only a 50 amp connection for your 30 amp trailer.
 What do you do then?
 You pull out the dog bone and plug right in!